danielkorzekwa/bayes-scala/doc/localisation_example/localisation_example.md

-1D robot localisation (in progress)
+1D robot localisation
 ====================

 The task is to predict the location of a robot given noisy observations of its current position [1](#references).
-In a static localisation setup,
-it's assumed that robot is not moving while subsequent measurements of a robot location are taken.
+In a static localisation setup, it's assumed that robot is not moving while subsequent measurements of a robot location are taken.
 Whereas in a dynamic variant, robot's position is changing over the time.
 There are 4 different solutions to 1D location problem, including Kalman Filter [1](#references), Canonical Gaussian [2,4](#references), Bayes's theorem for Gaussian Variables [3](#references) and Expectation Propagation [3,5](#references).

 Static localisation
 -------------------